 The format of the template project can be .aet, .aep, or .aex.

-Team Projects is a new, hosted collaboration service built on the Adobe Anywhere technology.
-It enables editors to seamlessly collaborate in the editing workflow in real time.
+Team Projects is a hosted collaboration service for CC enterprise and CC teams users that enables editors to seamlessly collaborate in the editing workflow in real time.
 Using Team Projects, editors and motion graphics artists can work simultaneously in shared team projects within Adobe Premiere Pro CC, After Effects CC, and Adobe Prelude CC without any additional hardware.

 The project updates are securely tracked in the cloud and the source files are saved locally or in lightweight, shared proxies.
 Team Projects also include deep collaboration features like version control and smart conflict resolution.